Modular invariance groups and defect McKay-Thompson series: TDLs from monstralizers

 \subsection{\boldmath $\qty(D_{3 \text A}, Fi_{23})$: $\mc W_{D_{3 \text A}}$ algebra}

 Finally, we consider the monstralizer pair $\qty(D_{3 \text A}, Fi_{23})$.
-In the uplift to VOAs, $D_{3 A}$ becomes $\mc W_{D_{3 \text A}}$, the chiral algebra of which has been studied in \cite{miyamoto_vertex_2003,sakuma_vertex_2003,lam_mckay_2005}.
+In the uplift to VOAs, $D_{3 A}$ becomes the chiral algebra $\mc W_{D_{3 \text A}}$, which has been studied in \cite{miyamoto_vertex_2003,sakuma_vertex_2003,lam_mckay_2005}.
+We take the monstralizing RCFT to be the theory with full chiral algebra $\mc W_{D_{3 \text A}} \otimes \overline{\mc W}_{D_{3 \text A}}$ and the diagonal modular invariant.
 Comparatively little is known about this VOA: in particular, we are not aware of any attempt to derive the full fusion category of TDLs in the theory.
-Fortunately, the characters of the theory may be decomposed into minimal model characters and consequently the modular $S$ and $T$ matrices may be derived \cite{bae_conformal_2021}.
-We may therefore obtain the Verlinde lines of the theory using Verlinde's formula \cite{verlinde_fusion_1988}, but there may be additional TDLs not found by this method.
+Fortunately, the characters of the theory may be decomposed into minimal model characters and, consequently, the modular $S$ and $T$ matrices may be derived \cite{bae_conformal_2021}.
+We may therefore obtain the Verlinde lines of the theory using Verlinde's formula \cite{verlinde_fusion_1988}, but there may be additional TDLs (preserving Virasoro but not the fully extended chiral algebra) not found by this method.
 The TDLs found in this way and their eigenvalues are given in table \ref*{tb:tdls:d3}.

 All the Verlinde lines are non-invertible.
-This is the first case we have considered where the characters of the VOAs forming the monstralizer pair are not known to be related by a Hecke operator; however, the characters of the commutant theory solve a sixth order modular linear differential equation \cite{bae_conformal_2021}, and one may pair them with the correct $\mc W_{D_{3 \text A}}$ characters by requiring that
+This is the first case we have considered where the characters of the VOAs forming the monstralizer pair are not known to be related by a Hecke operator; however, the characters of the commutant theory solve a sixth-order modular linear differential equation \cite{bae_conformal_2021}, and one may pair them with the correct $\mc W_{D_{3 \text A}}$ characters by requiring that

 This allows us to compute $q$-expansions for the defect McKay-Thompson series.